SovereignCloudStack/standards/Decisions/scs-xxxx-v1-ssd-flavors.md

 much smaller.)

-This option requires additional care and may not be suitable for all production scenarios, but would seem a possible fallback position.
+This option requires additional care and may not be suitable for all production scenarios, but would seem a possible fallback position for etcd.
+It does obviously not address the database scenario.

 ### Heartbeat slowdown